ini-bdds/bdqc/README.rst

 Collection
 ----------

-Typically bdqc.scan automatically invokes the between-files analysis on the results of within-file analysis.
+Typically bdqc.scan automatically invokes the `Between-file Analysis`_ on the results of within-file analysis.
 However, the between-file analysis can also be run independently, and files listing and/or directories containing \*.bdqc files to analyze can be